Congratulations on receiving your offer to study at Darwin College!

 All those who have returned a completed form will be contacted directly by the Accommodation Office towards the end of July/beginning of August.

-If you have been allocated College accommodation your room key and licence agreement will be available for collection when you register at the Welcome Desk (27 September – 3 October).
+If you have been allocated College accommodation your room key and licence agreement will be available for collection when you register at the Welcome Desk (in the last week of September - dates to be confirmed).
 Alternatively, if you are arriving outside this period please go directly to the Porters’ Lodge in the first instance.

-Darwin has a very limited amount of accommodation suitable for couples and families and we recommend that anyone interested in this type of housing should also be aware of the University Accommodation Service : https://www.accommodation.cam.ac.uk/
+Darwin has a limited amount of accommodation suitable for couples and families and we recommend that anyone interested in this type of housing should also be aware of the University Accommodation Service: https://www.accommodation.cam.ac.uk/

 Contact with the College prior to arrival: